1967 #1 Singles Albums

 In May 1967, The Beatles after live performances: Paul McCartney announced that all the Beatles had “dropped acid.”

-May 7, 1967, Fear of Rock & BSA: Pearls Before Swine begin recording an album called ‘One Nation Underground’.
+May 7, 1967: Pearls Before Swine begin recording an album called ‘One Nation Underground’.
 The LP included a song called ‘Miss Morse’, which would be banned in New York when it was discovered that lead singer Tom Rapp was singing F-U-C-K in Morse code.
 After disc jockey Murray The K played the record on the air, local Boy Scouts correctly interpreted the chorus and phoned in a complaint.

 May 12, 1967, Future Woodstock Performers & Jimi Hendrix: the first Jimi Hendrix Experience album, Are You Experienced, released in the UK.
 Jimi Hendrix age 24.
 (FWP, see, June; Hendrix.

 May 13 – 19, 1967: “The Happening” by the Supremes #1 on the Billboard Hot 100.

 May 20, 1967, The Beatles after live performances: advanced copies of Sgt Pepper’s are sent to the B.B.C. radio service.
 It decides to ban “A Day In the Life” from broadcast because it contained drug inducement themes in the song.
 The song’s style was influenced by Karlheinz Stockhausen’s Gesang der Jünglinge.

 May 20 – June 2, 1967: “Groovin’” by the Young Rascals #1 on the Billboard Hot 100.

 May 21, 1967: Hendrix signed with Reprise Records on the US Warner Brothers label.
 It will eventually release his ‘Are You Experienced’’, ‘Axis: Bold as Love’ and ‘Electric Ladyland’ albums.